jsoverson/rcl/index.md

 -----------------------------------

+# FAQ

-# Why use RCL?
+### Why use RCL?

-### You are working in a hazardous environment.

 You are programming in a language stretched beyond its design across environments spanning years of standards and are delivering your source code directly to the client to be run outside of your control.

-It's hard, but so, so awesome.

-You are a brilliant monstrosity of a developer to have gotten this far.
-Now let's make it better.
+It's hard but so, so awesome and you are a brilliant genius to have gotten this far.

-At the base, RCL is a websocket bridge to log from your browser to another client.
+At the base, RCL is just a websocket bridge to log from your browser to another client.
 It could be anything, but right now is something like a server, another browser tab, or a mobile device.

-RCL aggregates and classifies your log messages so that they are configurable in verbosity, using log4js on the server side for even more flexibility.
+RCL aggregates and classifies your log messages so that they are configurable in verbosity, using log4js on the server side for more flexibility.

-### But the client...

-One of the critical and unique aspects of JavaScript development is client side load time, performance, and support.
-Deploying with loads of logging bloats your distributable application and exposes potentially sensitive intent behind your code.

-This is one of our priorities and we developed `grunt-strip` to strip out all logging from your built files.

-`grunt-strip` allows you to strip out rcl commands, traditional console.log statements, **and** you can also configure it to strip out any other node, including your own debug libraries.
+### Does my application break if rcl is not running?

+No, you will still get console messages in your browser.

+### Why is this not recommended for production logging?

+Because logging will bloat your code, expose intent behind your logic, and be an extra burden on the client.
+But, that said, if production logging is important enough to you, then try it out and we'd love to hear how it works.

+Our primary frustration for large JavaScript projects is the lack of extensive logging during development and testing.
+This is a solution to that works very well and allows for fewer issues to occur in production.

+One avenue being considered is to have [grunt-strip](https://github.com/jsoverson/grunt-strip) support removing properties of nodes so that only certain log levels can be removed.